Scottsboro Boys: Arrests and accusations

-On March 25, 1931, the Southern Railway line between Chattanooga and Memphis, Tennessee, had nine black teenage males who were riding on a freight train with several white males and two white women.
+On March 25, 1931, nine black teenage males were riding on a freight train on the Southern Railway line between Chattanooga and Memphis, Tennessee, along with several white males and two white females.
 A fight broke out between the white and black groups near the Lookout Mountain tunnel, and the whites were kicked off the train.
-The whites went to a sheriff in the nearby town Paint Rock, Alabama, and claimed that they were assaulted by the African Americans on the train.
+The whites went to a sheriff in the nearby town of Paint Rock, Alabama, and claimed they had been assaulted.
 The sheriff gathered a posse and gave orders to search for and "capture every Negro on the train."
 The posse arrested all black passengers on the train for assault.

-The black teenagers were: Haywood Patterson (age 18), who claimed that he had ridden freight trains for so long that he could light a cigarette on the top of a moving train; Clarence Norris (age 19), who had left behind ten brothers and sisters in rural Georgia; Charlie Weems (age 19); brothers Andy Wright (age 19) and Roy Wright (age 14), who were leaving home for the first time; the nearly blind Olen Montgomery (age 17), who was hoping to get a job in order to pay for a pair of glasses; Ozie Powell (age 16); Willie Roberson (age 16), who suffered from such severe syphilis that he could barely walk; and Eugene Williams (age 13); Of these nine teenagers, only four knew each other prior to boarding the train.
+The black teenagers were: Haywood Patterson (age 18), who claimed that he had ridden freight trains for so long that he could light a cigarette on the top of a moving train; Clarence Norris (age 19), who had left behind ten brothers and sisters in rural Georgia; Charles "Charlie" Weems (age 19); brothers James Andrew "Andy" Wright (age 19) and Leroy R. "Roy" Wright (age 14), who were leaving home for the first time; the nearly blind Olen Montgomery (age 17), who was hoping to get a job in order to pay for a pair of glasses; Ozie Powell (age 16); Willie Roberson (age 16), who suffered from such severe syphilis that he could barely walk; and Eugene Williams (age 13).
+Of the nine, only four knew each other prior to boarding.

-Two white women who were also aboard the train, Victoria Price and Ruby Bates, told a member of the posse that they had been raped by a group of black teenagers.
-The posse brought the women to the jail where the accused were being held, and they identified them as their attackers.
-A doctor was summoned to examine Price and Bates for signs of rape, but none was found.
+Two white females were also aboard.
+21-year-old Victoria Price and 17-year-old Ruby Bates told a member of the posse that they had been raped by a group of black teenagers.
+The posse brought the women to the jail where the accused were held, and they identified them as their attackers.
+A doctor was summoned to examine Price and Bates for signs of rape; none was found.
 A widely published photo showed the two women shortly after the arrests in 1931.

-There was no evidence (beyond the women's testimony) pointing to the guilt of the accused, yet that was irrelevant due to the prevalent racism in the South at the time, according to which black men were constantly being policed by white men for signs of sexual interest in white women, which could be punishable by lynching.
+There was no evidence (beyond the women's testimony) pointing to the guilt of the accused, yet that was irrelevant due to the prevalent racism in the South at the time.
+Black men were constantly being policed by white men for signs of sexual interest in white women, which could be punishable by lynching.
 Price and Bates may have told the police that they were raped to divert police attention from themselves.
-They were both suspected of being prostitutes and not only risked being arrested for it, but they could also have been prosecuted for violating the Mann Act by crossing a state line "for immoral purposes."
+As suspected prostitutes, they risked not only arrest but also prosecution for violating the Mann Act by crossing a state line "for immoral purposes".